MagnusThome/RejsaRubberTrac/pcb/README.md

 # Here's info on how to order the pcb

 You can download the gerber files here and get boards done anywhere you want.
 Or you can order them here too, this is where I got my made.
-I think I might get a small kickback if you order here but again, getthem done wherever you want :-) !
+I think I might get a small kickback if you order here but again, get them done wherever you want :-) !

 https://www.pcbway.com/project/shareproject/RejsaRubberTrac_____v1_1.html